apache/incubator-heron/website/content/docs/developers/ui-guide.md

 ### Overview

-This guide helps in understanding how to make best use of Heron UI for monitoring and debugging your topologies.
+This guide describes how to make best use of Heron UI for monitoring and debugging topologies.

-The UI enables a user to get a lot of information about a topology or a part of topology quickly, thus reducing the debugging time considerably.
+The UI provides a lot of information about a topology or a part of topology quickly, thus reducing the debugging time considerably.
 Some of these features are listed below.
-Complete set of features can be found in next few sections.
+A Complete set of features can be found in follwing sections.

 1. See logical plan of a topology
 2. See physical plan of a topology